rs239/schema/docs/source/overview.rst

 distances between L2-normalized expression vectors are a proxy for coexpression.
 Across the three graphs in the figure (**B**), the dashed and dotted lines indicate distances between the same pairs of observations.
-Our goal is to learn a new distance metric between points that is informed jointly by all the modalities.

-In Schema, you start by designating one high-confidence modality as the *primary* (i.e., reference) and the remaining modalities as *secondary*.
-In many cases, we find scRNA-seq to be a good choice for the primary modality.
-Schema transforms the
-primary-modality space by scaling each dimension so that the distances in the transformed space have a higher (or lower, as desired) correlation with corresponding distances in the secondary modalities (**C,D** in the figure above).
+Schema's seeks to learn a new distance metric between points, informed jointly by all the modalities.
+In Schema, we start by designating one high-confidence modality as the *primary* (i.e., reference) and the remaining modalities as *secondary*-- we've found scRNA-seq to typically be a good choice for the primary modality.
+Schema transforms the primary-modality space by scaling each of its dimensions so that the distances in the transformed space have a higher (or lower, if desired!) correlation with corresponding distances in the secondary modalities (**C,D** in the figure above).
+The primary modality can pre-transformed by a PCA or NMF transformation so that the scaling occurs in this latter space; this can often be more powerful.

 Advantages
 ~~~~~~~~~~